top of page

 Our horses do not act out on purpose

-A neat little part of our brain called the Reticular Activation System works as a gatekeeper to our conscious mind.
-As humans, we have the extraordinary ability to control some of what we think and feel.
-What this means for your riding is you can control how you feel and react to a certain event.
-When things start going wrong in our day, we can choose to feel negative and respond with anger, frustration, or stress.
-However, we can also choose to look through a positive lens and, instead of being consumed by negative emotions, we can feel joy, gratefulness, and peace despite everything going wrong around us.
+When things start going wrong, we can choose to feel negative and respond with anger, frustration, or stress.
+Or we can choose to look through a positive lens and, instead of being consumed by negative emotions, we can feel joy, gratefulness, and peace despite everything going wrong around us.

 Woman riding a horse through the woods.
 The photo has been color red on one side and green on the other.